 Much Gothic literature also includes a mystery of some kind.
 For instance, Jane Eyre has his first wife in the attic.
-Rebecca’s new husband Maxim went and killed his first wife.
+Rebecca’s new husband Maxim went and killed his first wife in a re-telling of Bluebeard.
 Notice that these Gothic mystery novels are also named after the female leads.

 - Carrie is an outcast/Sue is popular

 - Carrie is lacking in confidence/Sue is full of confidence